IgorGreenIGM/SM-AES/Readme.md

 # SIMD-MT-AES: SIMD Multithreaded AES

-`SIMD-MT-AES` is a high-performance AES encryption and decryption utility with support for hardware acceleration and multithreading.
+`SIMD-MT-AES` is a high-performance C++ AES encryption and decryption utility with support for hardware acceleration and multithreading.
 It utilizes AES-NI (AES New Instructions) for fast encryption and decryption, along with multithreading to boost performance.
 It is optimized for speed and supports only AES-128 encryption in ECB mode.

+A high-performance C++ library implementing AES-128 encryption/decryption using SIMD, AESNI, and multithreading.
+Optimized for speed and efficiency, this library leverages hardware acceleration and parallel processing to achieve rapid cryptographic operations.

 ## Features